TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 **Source:** 773_hacker_movement_speed.yaml

 ---
-### 2022-07-30 - Decreases pack and unpack times of China Hackers <a name='link__20220730__774_hacker_pack_unpack_times'></a>
+### 2022-07-30 - Decreases unpack and pack times of China Hackers <a name='link__20220730__774_hacker_pack_unpack_times'></a>
 **Changes**

 - **TWEAK**: All China Hackers now unpack and pack their laptops quicker.
 The packing time variation is decreased significantly from 100% to 20%.
 This adds more time consistency when packing and unpacking.
-The unpack base time is just marginally tweaked to accommodate the pack variation for improved animation optics.
-The pack time is decreased to 75%, allowing Hackers to flee the scene a bit quicker.
+The unpack base time is just marginally tweaked to accommodate the pack variation for improved animation visuals.
+The pack time is decreased by 25%, allowing Hackers to flee the scene a bit quicker.

 **Links**